brushscape/gatekeeping/README.txt

 Code for the gatekeeping game

-Twee file, Javascript, and CSS stylesheet
+All my original code in src folder (Twee file, Javascript, and CSS stylesheet)

 Playable at https://brushscape.neocities.org/story.html